 - Drive letter assigned to the disk,

-- Volume label (if available),
+- Volume label (if exists),

 - Type of the logical disk,

-- File system (represented by the color of the graph and the selected bar),
+- File system,

+- Root entries,

+- Serial number,

+- NTFS version,

+- Partition ID,

-Total size, used space and free space (in GB or MB).
+- Total size, used space and free space (in GB), etc.

 Besides you can modify practically any partition property by clicking on the required value.